CtrlHoltDel/todo-list/README.md

 - Refactored the whole of the Javascript again to make the data easier to manipulate.
 - Need to figure out a better way of doing `let indexOfTask = allTasksArray.map(task => task.id == taskClickedID).indexOf(true)` that doesn't go through the whole of the array.
+- Fixed a bug where the task div/project div wasn't expanding to accomodate larger tasks.

 ## 1/08/2021